evans-studio/detailor/detailor-app/README.md

-# DetailFlow - Multi-Tenant Booking Platform
+# Detailor - Multi-Tenant Booking Platform

 A production-ready SaaS platform for service-based businesses like auto detailing, cleaning services, and more.